khoj-ai/khoj/README.md

 Made with [contrib.rocks](https://contrib.rocks).

 ### Interested in Contributing?
-.

-💡 Want to Contribute?
-Khoj is an open-source project, and we’d love for you to join us!
+Khoj is open source.
+It is sustained by the community and we’d love for you to join it!
 Whether you’re a coder, designer, writer, or enthusiast, there’s a place for you.

 Why Contribute?
-Make an Impact: Help build a tool used by thousands to boost productivity.
+- Make an Impact: Help build, test and improve a tool used by thousands to boost productivity.
-Learn & Grow: Work on cutting-edge AI, LLMs, and semantic search technologies.
+- Learn & Grow: Work on cutting-edge AI, LLMs, and semantic search technologies.

-We are always looking for contributors to help us build new features, improve the project documentation, or fix bugs.
-If you're interested, please see our [Contributing Guidelines](https://docs.khoj.dev/contributing/development) and check out our [Contributors Project Board](https://github.com/orgs/khoj-ai/projects/4).
+You can help us build new features, improve the project documentation, report issues and fix bugs.
+If you're a developer, please see our [Contributing Guidelines](https://docs.khoj.dev/contributing/development) and check out [good first issues](https://github.com/khoj-ai/khoj/contribute) to work on.